CAPA: Continuous-Aperture Arrays for Revolutionizing 6G Wireless Communications

 The diversity gain reflects the signal-to-noise ratio (SNR) exponent of the OP in high-SNR regimes.
 It measures the number of independently faded paths a transmitted symbol can travel through.
 The multiplexing gain quantifies how the data rate scales with SNR at high SNRs, in contrast to that for single-antenna channels.
 While the multiplexing gain captures improvements in data throughput, the diversity gain indicates the system's reliability.
 A tradeoff exists between these two gains, as achieving a higher multiplexing gain often reduces the SNR exponent of the OP.
 This tradeoff, known as the diversity-multiplexing tradeoff (DMT), reveals how system reliability diminishes when prioritizing data throughput and vice versa.
 In SPDA-based systems, the diversity gain, multiplexing gain, and DMT are limited by the number of discrete antennas, which can be analyzed using the random matrix theory.

-As discussed in Section \ref{Section: Single-User Channel Capacity}, any physically realistic radiation operator is ``almost'' finite-dimensional with an ``almost finite'' rank.
-Using Weyl's decomposition and scattering matrix theory, the spatial radiation operator is proven to be band-limited in the wavenumber (spatial-frequency) domain.
+As discussed in Section \ref{Section: Single-User Channel Capacity}, any physically realistic radiation operator is ``almost'' finite-dimensional with an ``almost finite'' rank, which is proven to be band-limited in the wavenumber (spatial-frequency) domain.
 Based on the Nyquist sampling theorem, the operator can be losslessly approximated by a weighted sum-product of two orthogonal bases, such as Fourier bases, with the weights derived from its wavenumber-domain representation.
 Consequently, the maximum achievable diversity or multiplexing gain is limited by the Nyquist number of the radiation operator, which depends on the CAPA's geometry and the surrounding scattering environment.